 Celebrate Winners and “Losers” Alike

-Continuing with the idea of rewarding efforts, not just results, it’s important to not end up with employees who feel they completely failed because they didn’t win the competition.
-Winners may take home the prize, but the underdogs should not be taken to task for not winning and they shouldn’t, in most workplace environments, receive “booby prizes.”
+Continuing with the idea of rewarding efforts, not just results, it’s important not to end up with employees who feel they completely failed because they didn’t win the competition.
+Winners may take home the prize, but the underdogs should not be taken to task for not winning, and they shouldn’t, in most workplace environments, receive “booby prizes.”
 Diminishing employee efforts in this way can only lead to anxiety, fear, and disengagement, with employees less likely to want to compete again.